soypaduano/strapi-maps/README.md

 To Do List:

+Game over panel:

 - Style upload player name
+- Submit player name
+- Focus input text player name when is showed

+Cities Guessed:

 - List all the cities guessed

+Leaderboard:

 - List all the leaderboard

-- Submit player name
-- Check with UI webpage
+Devops:

 - Deploy

+Game Mechanics:

 - Add more cities (SouthAmerica)
+- Add notification when post API method is complete
+- Check with UI webpage
+- Replantear el contador de correctas (no me gusta mucho como esta ahi)
+- Show first cities with more than 1Million